 My decision to run for House District 96, is not unlike my grandfather’s decision to come to America so many years ago or my father’s decision to leave Port Arthur, Texas and pursue a career in law and public service.
 There is something in my soul from the way I was raised pushing me to give more than I receive.
 Instilled in me through my parents and education, I’ve tried to live my life as I was taught and that is to “treat others as you would want them to treat you.”
 It’s simple and certainly not complicated.
 This is the way I try to approach life everyday.
 Unfortunately, all too often this simple mindset falls by the wayside because we are all human saddled with all the failings that being human entails.

-Life is about treating people fairly, compassionately and with love – no matter who they are; where they come from; the color of their skin; their faith; or who they love.
+Life is about treating people fairly, compassionately and with love – no matter who they are, where they are from, the color of their skin, their faith, or whom they love.
 No one is perfect, nor should we expect them to be.
-However, it is not unreasonable to expect that people respect each other; be honest with each other; and see the good in others without tearing them down.
+However, it is not unreasonable to expect that people respect each other, be honest with each other, and see the good in others without tearing them down.
 I’ve have tried to do this my whole life.
 Is it always possible?
 Of course not.
 There are always disagreements, but we can disagree without being disagreeable.
 Solving problems is what I do.
 However, you cannot solve problems without listening, learning and loving those around you.
 This is what I will try to do everyday for all residents of House District 96.
-I will listen, work hard, and keep the best interests of House District 96 and all Texans my first priority if elected to the State Legislature.
+I will listen, work hard, and keep the best interests of hard-working Texans as my first priority if elected to the State Legislature.